 If you’re searching for a unique hostel in Sydney, there is really no other option than YHA Railway Square.

-From the outside they look like vintage railway cars, and as soon as you walk into the door, they are spacious dormitory rooms.
+From the outside, these dorms look like vintage railway cars, and as soon as you walk into the door, they are spacious dormitory rooms.

 They’re all kitted out with large lockers, comfy beds, individual lights and lots of power sockets.

 You can also opt for a room in the historic main building of the hostel, which still has a fantastic ‘old railway’ atmosphere.

 I actually arrived at the hostel just an hour after my plane landed at the airport – it taking me around 40 minutes to get through customs – which I think is a record for me and certainly not something that I was expecting to happen in Sydney!

-When you’ve just come off a long haul flight (which is most international flights to Australia!) the last thing that you want to do is faff around trying to find your hostel.
+When you’ve just come off a long-haul flight (which is most international flights to Australia!) the last thing that you want to do is faff around trying to find your hostel.

 Staying at YHA Railway Square: A Unique Hostel in Sydney

 YHA Railway Square, like the majority in Australia, don’t tend to provide food but when I mentioned how hungry/ tired/ confused I was about not being in Asia any more they immediately gave me a can of beans and some bread to make toast.

-Along from the kitchen there’s a buzzing common area which contains two vending machines ad lots of areas to chill out.
+Along from the kitchen, there’s a buzzing common area which contains two vending machines ad lots of areas to chill out.
 During my stay, there were always people in the common area but it never felt too crowded, which was perfect!

 Other facilities that the YHA Railway Square boasts are laundry services and both free and paid for WiFi.
 The free WiFi was decent and the paid for WiFi stretches all the way to each dorm, which is fantastic for blogging needs.

 The atmosphere of the hostel is both chilled and buzzing; the staff encourage social activities and plan bar crawls and nights out, but they also respect those who want to go to bed earlier and have a no noise policy after 11pm.
 It’s easy to get a good night’s sleep at the YHA Railway Square in the converted train carriages, as they are located separate from the rest of the hostel.

-ust what I needed after a long haul flight!
+ust what I needed after a long-haul flight!
 If you’re staying at the YHA for a few days, you can make the most of social activities which will both help you meet people and save money!
 They offer $1 pancakes a few times a week and BBQ and burrito nights for just $5!
 In such a pricey city, these things are fantastic value.
 On my first morning there, there were even free strawberries!

 You’ll meet lots of different people, enjoy a great social scene and even be able to enjoy the quirkiness of sleeping in a railway carriage.
 YHA Railway Square is the perfect combination of all the best features of hostels, and this is why I would recommend it as a perfect unique place to stay in Sydney.

+Are you ready to stay at the most unique, laid back hostel in Sydney?
+Book here!
 Just to be transparent: My stay at YHA Railway Square was complimentary.
 As always, all opinions remain my own.
+Pin Me!